seanchristspc/seanchristspc.github.io/source/about/index.md

 # Introduction #

-Hello !
-I am seanchrist !
+Hello!
+I am seanchrist!
 Now I major in electrical engineering.
-I like swimming, reading and movies !
+I like swimming, reading and movies!

-You can contact me with GPG encryption email !
+You can contact me with GPG encryption email!
 The followings is my GPG public key and Key fingerprint!

-Please confirm the Key fingerprint !
+Please confirm the Key fingerprint!

+---

+# Note #

+I would greatly appreciate hearing about any error in these articles, even minor ones.
+I welcome your suggestions for improvements, even tiny one.
+You can give advice on the following comment area and email to me!.
+Have fun!

 ---